DougallWinship/deform/README.md

 > **_NOTE:_** Ugh!
 XPath selectors can be ugly!
 You can alternatively use selectCss(...) if you install https://github.com/bkdotcom/CssXpath via composer.

-You can also generate an HtmlTag from an arbitrary HTML string rather than by chaining if you want to for some reason:
+You can also generate an HtmlTag from an arbitrary HTML string rather than by chaining if you want to for some, as yet undetermined, reason:
 ```php
 $htmlString = <<<HTML
 <div style='border:10px solid red' class='outerdiv'>